qhampton/trivia-game/README.md

   -In your images folder, save whatever images you'd like to use in this exercise.

-Game Specs
+<h3>Game Specs</h3>

-The player will have a limited amount of time to finish the quiz.
+-The player will have a limited amount of time to finish the quiz.
+  -Don't forget to include a countdown timer.

+- Don't let the player pick more than one answer per question.

-The game ends when the time runs out.
+-The game ends when the time runs out.
 The page will reveal the number of questions that players answer correctly and incorrectly.

-Don't let the player pick more than one answer per question.

-Don't forget to include a countdown timer.